What is Voluntary Administration?

 - Had a one-off loss or a bad trading period which caused the problems;

-- Has a viable business but needs a freeze on creditors to allow time to cut debts, reduce costs and staff, and give some time to rebuild sales and profit margins.
+- Has a viable business but needs a freeze on creditors to allow time to cut debts by reducing costs and staff, and to rebuild sales and profit margins.

 How can a Voluntary Administration help a company facing financial problems?

 - Is inexpensive to initiate;